| Along SR 160, 2.2 miles east of Mountain Springs |

 Notes: State Route 160.
 The Blue Diamond Highway ... or what I call, "the lost-causeway."
 Of all the roads I've traveled in Nevada, SR 160 could easily be one of the most dangerous roads in the state.
 Proof is in the paper and NHP records don't lie, folks.
 Blue Diamond sees anywhere from fifty to one hundred thousand commuters a day, most of them dominated by city folk who aren't used to the casually-driving marker hunter.
 In 2014, the Nevada Highway Patrol recorded a total of 163 accidents on the Blue Diamond, most of them occurring through Mountain Springs Summit through Potosi Canyon.
 I didn't write any of this to scare you, but as any old good hint of advice, use it as a primer when you try to bag this marker.

-The SHPO in truth did a great job in choosing the location for [115], but little thought was given on improving the marker's accessibility with say, an invaluable turn lane?
-The truth is this marker is one of the most dangerous markers to access in the entire state so let just say ... don't expect a conquer on your first try.
-The first challenge is actually seeing this marker from the highway, an impossibility for first-timers here.
+The SHPO in truth did a great job in choosing the location for Marker 115, but very little thought was given on improving the marker's accessibility with say, an invaluable turn lane?
+The truth is this marker is one of the most dangerous markers to access in the entire state.
+So, don't expect a conquer on your first try.
+The first challenge will be actually seeing this marker from the highway (Street View below), an impossibility for first-timers here.
 Even looking for it can prove deathly dangerous.
 When you do spot it, your second challenge still awaits: the turnoff.
-The turnoff for this marker is lightly signed and barely visible on the approach especially if you happen to be barreling down this grade at 65MPH.
+Over the years, the turnoff into this trailhead has been greatly improved, but due to the highway's dangerous downhill curve at 65MPH, making this turn can be downright dangerous.
 Trust me, this might not be your fault either.
 Turning off from the Blue Diamond Highway can be a matter of chance.
 It would only take one throwback to hit you from behind to completely ruin your marker hunting days.

 Still up for this one?
 Of course you are, and now you understand.
 Ignore the ridiculous directions listed by the SHPO and get to it by reading this very carefully ...